DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 We also improved the headings of the pages which give details of the reasons for rejection.

+### Current and previous cycles

+We added a section to the performance landing page called ‘Structured reasons for rejection’.

+We list reports for the current and previous cycles, including:

+- 2021 to 2022 (starts 2022) - current
+- 2020 to 2021 (starts 2021)

+We mark the current cycle with the word ‘current’.

+We added a caption to the page heading on the report and details pages to show which cycle the user has chosen.

 ### Categories and sub-categories

 Previously, the categories were not displayed in any logical order.
 We changed the report to show the categories in the same order as they are shown to providers.